willkoehler/docs/setup_ssl.md

+# Renew GoDaddy SSL Cerfificate
+When renewing a GoDaddy SSL certificate, you don't need to generate a new key or csr.
+GoDaddy keeps the old csr on file and allows you to reuse it.
+You just need to renew the cerificate with the old csr, download the new crt file and redeploy.
+Need to document the specific steps next time I renew.

 # Setup SSL certificate for a Rails app.
 These instructions assume you're using Rubber to manage the app's server configuration